-I assume it isn't going to happen, but we could, within the imaginatively foreseeable range of engineering and materials management advances, hide roughly 400 times the current human population of earth under a mile of water by building in the Marianas Trench - leaving more than 99.99% of the world completely unoccupied - and support them using nothing but fission and geothermal energy, minerals extracted from sea water, and food generated by recycling waste through the top twenty feet or so of the Philippine sea.
+I assume it isn't going to happen, but we could, within the imaginatively foreseeable range of engineering and materials management advances, hide roughly 400 times the current human population under a mile of water by building in the Marianas Trench - leaving more than 99.99% of the world completely unoccupied - and support them using nothing but fission and geothermal energy, minerals extracted from sea water, and food generated by recycling waste through the top twenty feet or so of the Philippine sea.

 The reason it isn't going to happen is that people won't want to make it happen - and because generational increases in individual freedom at the national or regional level have always led to increased economic productivity with the latter then giving rise to both extended life expectancies and lower birth rates, any society capable of doing this isn't going to need to.

-Conversely, however, every epoch and national or international region in which government extended the communications (and thus organizational) technologies of its time to increase its control over the masses has seen both decreases in economic productivity and long term degradation in living conditions among the masses as economic conditions force more and more to crowd into a decreasing number of important population centers and government then blocks their ability to advance.
-The same effect happens when government structures and cultural convention fail to keep pace with economic change - so when you look at places with the worst over-crowding and the deepest poverty, whether in India, Nigeria, or Latin America, the cause isn't over-breeding, it's governmental and social controls impeding adaptation to economic change.
+Conversely, however, every epoch and national or international region in which government extended the communications (and thus organizational) technologies of its time to increase its control over the masses has seen both decreases in economic productivity and long term degradation in living conditions among the masses as economic conditions force more and more to crowd into a decreasing number of important population centers where government then blocks their ability to advance.
+The same effect happens when government structures and cultural convention fail to keep pace with economic change - so when you look at places with the worst over-crowding and the deepest poverty, whether in India, Africa, or Latin America, the cause isn't over-breeding, it's governmental and social controls impeding adaptation to economic change.

-In other words, a world in which people have the freedom to make their own choices will be able to deal with an over-population crisis but won't face one, while a world in which the socialist ethos dominates will face such a crisis but lack the means to deal with it.
+In essence, a world in which people have the freedom to make their own choices will be able to deal with an over-population crisis but won't face one, while a world in which the socialist ethos dominates will face such a crisis but lack the means to deal with it.